nt92/nikhilthota.com-hugo/content/writing/avatar.md

 It is a bit unnerving when petulant individuals are in charge of the world's most powerful militaries with enough nuclear power to stop photosynthesis[^4].
 I think that paradoxically, this threat of total annihilation decreases the chance that it will happen.
 Nobody *actually* wants to face the negative consequences of war by losing their loved ones, dedicating years of life to a cause they didn't choose, and putting the world in peril.

 The 2000s have been an experiment in uniting the world in real-time.
 Never before could you know what's happening in Italy, Japan, or Kenya on-demand.
 We’re more aware of what's happening outside of our immediate world.
 This leads to resistance from the ego, which finds it difficult to accept ways of life that it’s not familiar with.
 However this hyper-connectedness is here to stay, for better or for worse.
 Unfortunately we don’t have a transcendent being like the Avatar to usher an era of peace in our world.
 So that means we need to make the commitment on the individual level to come together and work towards a better future — nobody is going to save us.

+---

+ATLA is such a broad show with many nuanced topics.
+It's pretty incredible that a Nickelodeon show is able to introduce these ideas to kids in such a delightful way.
+What are some other interesting ideas and issues that this show touches on?
+I would love to [hear your thoughts](https://twitter.com/nikhilthota/status/1286343072440295424) 💭

 *Thanks to JC, [Mackenzie](https://littlecurrywurst.com) and [*Spencer*](https://www.spencerchang.me/) for reading drafts of this!*